What is a UML Use Case Diagram

 There are five types of relationships in a use case diagram.
 They are

-- Association between an actor and a use case
+Association between an actor and a use case

-- Generalization of an actor
+Generalization of an actor

-- Extend relationship between two use cases
+Extend relationship between two use cases

-- Include relationship between two use cases
+Include relationship between two use cases

-- Generalization of a use case
+Generalization of a use case

 We have covered all these relationships in a separate blog post that has examples with images.
 We will not go into detail in this post but you can check out relationships in use case diagrams.

-How to Create a Use Case Diagram
+How to Make Use Case Diagram

 Up to now, you’ve learned about objects, relationships and guidelines that are critical when drawing use case diagrams.
 I’ll explain the various processes using a banking system as an example.